bluescarni/heyoka.py/doc/install.rst

 * `mpmath <https://mpmath.org/>`__ (necessary if the heyoka C++ library was compiled with support for quadruple-precision computations),
-* the `mp++ library <https://github.com/bluescarni/mppp>`__ (necessary if the heyoka C++ library was compiled with support for quadruple-precision computations).
+* the `mp++ library <https://github.com/bluescarni/mppp>`__ (necessary if the heyoka C++ library was compiled with support for quadruple-precision computations),
+* `SymPy <https://www.sympy.org/en/index.html>`__ (for converting heyoka.py
+  expressions to/from SymPy expressions).

 Packages
 --------